python-namibia/python-namibia.github.io-2016/_posts/2016-02-03-this-was-pycon-namibia.md

 Our organisers and volunteers worked tirelessly before and during the event, and contributed a great deal of time and effort to it.

-Finally, we'd also like to thank our attendees for their enthusiastic participation, not least those who travelled long distances (36 hours by bus, in the case of our attendees from Zimbabwe - to be there - that's commitment).
+Finally, we'd also like to thank our attendees for their enthusiastic participation, not least those who travelled long distances (36 hours by bus, in the case of our attendees from Zimbabwe - that's commitment) to be there.

 PyCon Namibia 2017
 ==================